makrai/notes/park21-vad-from-categ-emo.md

 * languages with relatively low resources
   * quality  of emotion detection resources would degrade if translated to
   * cultural nuances to defining emotions vary
-* guidelines for the ethical use of emotional AI technologies present
+* guidelines for the ethical use of emotional AI technologies
   * a checklist for anyone engaged with data about human emotion
   * Stark and Hoey (2020)
   * McStay and Pavliscak (2019) include a number of salutary suggestions